 If a member of your family or group has special needs, there is special access.
 Call Healing Arts Initiative (formerly known as Hospital Audiences, Inc.) at 212-284-4100 or email them at [email protected] for details.

-Please use NYC subways and busses.
-Driving in Manhattan is a total nightmare on parade day.
+Please use NYC subways.
+Driving anywhere in Manhattan is a total nightmare on parade day.

 Macy’s has a comprehensive parade website with information about each ballooon, performer, float, and some animated video for the kids to get them ready for the excitement.
 It’s content-rich and takes forever to load.
 You might not have the patience to wait.